Baylor Players to Watch Against Creighton - Second Round

 Top Baylor Players to Watch vs. Creighton - Second Round

-Sunday's second-round NCAA tournament game between the Baylor Bears and the Creighton Bluejays at Ball Arena at 7:10 PM ET features the Bears' Adam Flagler and the Bluejays' Baylor Scheierman as players to watch.
+The NCAA tournament at Ball Arena on Sunday includes a second-round matchup that pits the Baylor Bears against the Creighton Bluejays at 7:10 PM ET.
+The Bears' Adam Flagler and the Bluejays' Baylor Scheierman are two players to watch in this contest.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!